Randomized Confidence Bounds for Stochastic Partial Monitoring: Numerical experiments

-The focus of this manuscript is on the linear partial monitoring setting.
-Beyond this linear contextual setting, randomization offers an interesting perspective to online learning strategies that rely on statistical deviation bounds that are overly conservative in practice, which can be of particular interest for bounds in the logistic \cite{bartok2012CBPside}, and neural settings \cite{zhou2020neural,xu2022neural}.
+While the focus of this manuscript is on the linear setting, \CBPsidestar{} and \RandCBPsidestar{} (and their guarantees) can be extended to the logistic setting by considering the logistic estimator and confidence bounds defined in \citet{bartokICML2012}.

-\section{Numerical Experiments}
+\section{Numerical experiments}

 We conduct experiments to validate the empirical performance of \RandCBP{} and \RandCBPsidestar{} on the well-known Apple Tasting (AT)~\citep{helmbold2000apple} and Label Efficient (LE)~\citep{helmbold1997some} games.
 AT is a two actions and two outcomes easy game: LE is a hard game with three actions and two outcomes: For reproducibility, we provide in Appendix \ref{appendix:games} a detailed analysis of both games.
-Code is available at \url{https://github.com/MaxHeuillet/partial-monitoring-algos}.